filiso/dotfiles/README.md

 > done
 > ```

-Set Zsh as default shell (might not work on work workstations):
+Set Zsh as default shell (might not work on work workstations; in this case set it in Guake):

 > ```
 > chsh -s /bin/zsh